-How Zelle Works
+How Does Zelle Work?

 Unlike Venmo, money transferred using Zelle moves directly from one bank account to another.
 Most banking transfers between accounts require account numbers to initiate transactions, and these transactions can take up to several business days.
 Zelle eliminates this need, allowing users to transfer funds from one checking account to another in a matter of minutes.